-Research in Fang group focuses on study of light-matter interactions and light manipulation at micro- and nano-scales.
-Guided by exploratory theories, research emphasis is given to device demonstrations and multi-scale integrations for applications in photonic quantum information processing and quantum metrology.
-Current research projects include:
+Research in Fang group focuses on study of light-matter interactions at micro- and nano-scales.
+Guided by exploratory theories, research emphasis is given to device demonstrations and multi-scale integrations for applications in photonic quantum information processing, quantum sensing, and quantum networks.
+Current research includes:

 - Quantum photonics

 Photonic integrated circuits (PICs) with strong nonlinearity are an emerging platform for quantum information processing.
-We are exploring materials with substantial bulk nonlinearity and developing PICs to enable key resources and protocols for photonic quantum information processing.
+We are exploring materials with substantial bulk nonlinearity and developing PICs to enable key resources and protocols for photonic quantum information processing and quantum networking.

 Control of phonons–quanta of vibrations–in engineered structures using radiation-pressure force represents an emerging quantum technique for sensing and information transduction.
-We are developing a new breed of chipscale optomechanical architecture based on mechanical bound states in the continuum to enable new sensing modalities and macroscopic quantum phenomena.
+We are developing a new breed of chipscale optomechanical architecture based on mechanical bound states in the continuum to enable novel sensing modalities and quantum phenomena.